DMACC welcomes service animals onto all campuses.

 What other information is available regarding service animals?

 Other information about the ADA and services animals is available at

 In addition, some service animals may be part of the Paws & Effect Program for returning Veterans.
 More information on this program is available at:

 If you have further questions or questions about a service animal on campus contact:

 Jennifer Argo, Disability Services Coordinator

 Points to Remember

 - DMACC is required by law under Title II of the Americans with Disabilities Act to provide reasonable accommodation to all qualifying persons with disabilities.
-Under no circumstances should a person with a disability be denied services without first consulting with Disability Services staff, Human Resources staff, or the office of the Executive Dean of Student Services.
+Under no circumstances should a person with a disability be denied services without first consulting with Disability Services staff, Human Resources staff, or the office of the VP, Enrollment Services & Student Success.

 - Title II of the ADA prohibits discrimination on the basis of disability by public entities.
 The ADA states that “No qualified individual with a disability shall, on the basis of disability, be excluded from participation in or be denied the benefits of the services, programs, or activities of a public entity, or be subjected to discrimination by any public entity.”
 Title II ADA § 35.136

 - Public entities (DMACC) must provide reasonable accommodation to anyone who meets the definition of disability, unless doing so would cause a fundamental alteration.
 Fundamental alteration may only be determined by a systematic process, and, if so determined, then alternative accommodations must be considered.

 - Per DMACC policy, deciding to not provide reasonable accommodation because of fundamental alteration must be reviewed by DMACC's Disability Services Coordinator, the relevant Dean, and the Executive Director of Human Resources.